 UUID or name of a share type to set the quotas for.
 Optional.
 Mutually exclusive with user-id.
-Available only for microversion >= 2.39 manila rate-limits usage: manila rate-limits [--columns <columns>]
+Available only for microversion >= 2.39 manila rate-limits

 Whether force update the quota even if the already used and reserved exceeds the new quota.